nkashaev/Replication_SRPwME/README.md

 -   Ahn, D., Choi, S., Gale, D., & Kariv, S. (2014).
 Estimating ambiguity aversion in a portfolio choice experiment.
 Quantitative Economics, 5(2), 195-223.[Replication files] <https://doi.org/10.3982/QE243>

 Both data sets were transformed to csv format.
 The first data set was split into two tables.
 The first one contains information about single-individual households.
-The second one contains information about couplesâ households.
+The second one contains information about couples' households.

 Software
 ========